cameronbrady1527/learn-vocab-v1/README.md

 ### Prerequisites
 - Modern web browser (Chrome, Firefox, Safari, Edge, Brave)
-- Vocabulary data in Excel or CSV (coming soon!) format
+- Vocabulary data in Excel or CSV format

 ### Required Data Format
 Your vocabulary spreadsheet should include these columns (in this order):